anesukafesu/atari-dqn/README.md

 - **Learning Algorithm**: Deep Q-Network (DQN)
 - **Policy Network**: Convolutional Neural Network (CNN Policy)

+## Policy Choice

+When implementing this project, we chose CnnPolicy over MlpPolicy for the following reasons:

+- The input to the model was an image of the game's state as a human player would see, it therefore made sense to use CNNs over Multilayer Perceptrons.
+- CNNs also efficiently extract relevant spatial features to enable the model to understand the image better.
+MLPs, however, do not generalise well over spatial data.
+- Research from DeepMind's DQN Paper, shows tht CNNs outperform MLPs for Atari games.

 ## Hyperparameter Exploration

 ### Experimental Configurations and Performance Analysis